-Nonfarm employment estimates for minor areas (counties outside of metropolitan areas) from April 2011-December 2012 were revised as part of the annual benchmarking process, and will be released on the New York State Department of Labor web site on March 7, 2013.
+Nonfarm employment estimates for minor areas (counties outside of metropolitan areas) from April 2012-December 2013 were revised as part of the annual benchmarking process, and released on the New York State Department of Labor web site on March 6, 2014.

 U.S. Bureau of Labor Statistics (BLS) regulations require that minor area employment estimates be presented separately from estimates for statewide and metropolitan areas, which are prepared following BLS-approved sampling procedures and methodologies.

 Questions regarding the revised employment estimates should be directed to your local labor market analyst.

 Nonfarm employment estimates--by place of work--provide the most up-to-date employment estimates available by industry for counties outside of metropolitan statistical areas.
 Estimates are based on the NAICS industry classification system.
 Current minor area estimates are developed and distributed monthly.
 Historic NAICS-based employment data for minor areas are available back to 1990.